benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 From the ``jsrun`` options, note the ``--smpiargs="off"`` flag is being used.
 Disabling smpiargs allows non Spectrum MPI codes run with CUDA.

-Note this option is for illustrative purposes and is not recommended to run RAPIDS since it underutilizes Summit's resources.
-If your RAPIDS code is single GPU, consider the concurrent job steps option.
+Note this option is for illustrative purposes and not recommended to run RAPIDS on Summit since it underutilizes resources.
+If your RAPIDS code is single GPU, consider `Jupyter <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#example-creating-a-conda-environment-for-rapids>`_ or the concurrent job steps option.

 Concurrent job steps with RAPIDS
 --------------------------------

-In cases (e.g. extract statistics) where the RAPIDS libraries are used to post-process datasets and each of the datasets' partition or time step fits comfortably in GPU memory.
-It is recommended to execute `concurrent job steps <https://docs.olcf.ornl.gov/systems/summit_user_guide.html?highlight=jsrun%20steps#concurrent-job-steps>`_ on each partition or time step.
+In cases when a set of time steps need to be processed by single-GPU RAPIDS codes and each time step fits comfortably in GPU memory, it is recommended to execute `concurrent job steps <https://docs.olcf.ornl.gov/systems/summit_user_guide.html?highlight=jsrun%20steps#concurrent-job-steps>`_.

 The following script provides a general pattern to run job steps concurrently with RAPIDS: